gterzian/Python-Parallel-Collections/README.md

 [2, 4, 6, 8, 10, 12]
 ```

-As you see every method call returns a new collection.
-Flatmap is the equivalent of flattening and then mapping.
+As you see every method call returns a new collection, instead of changing the current one.
 The exception is the foreach method, which is equivalent to map but instead of returning a new collection it operates directly on the
 current one and returns it.
 ```python
 >>> flat_list
 [1, 2, 3, 4, 5, 6]